What You Should Know About a Chicago Red Light Ticket

 If you find yourself already in the intersection when the light turns yellow, you should have ample time to safely clear it.

-To avoid receiving a ticket for making a right turn on red, ensure that you come to a full stop before proceeding.
+Yes.
+Rolling through a red light—failing to stop at a red light—can result in red light tickets.
+To avoid a ticket for a right turn on red, make sure to come to a full stop first.

 Phone